Ranjeet Suman

 Ranjeet Suman (रणजीत सुमन) is an Indian politician and a member of the Sixteenth Legislative Assembly of Uttar Pradesh in India.
 He represents the Jalesar constituency of Uttar Pradesh and is a member of the Samajwadi Party political party.
-Suman belongs to the scheduled caste community.
+Ranjeet belongs to the scheduled caste community.

 Early life and education

 Ranjeet Suman was born in Hathras district.
 He attended the Dr. Bhimrao Ambedkar University and attained Master of Arts & Bachelor of Laws degrees.

 Political career

 Ranjeet Suman has been a MLA for one term.
 He represented the Jalesar constituency and is a member of the Samajwadi Party political party.